AnalyticsByJake/SQL_Meets_Suburbia/README.md

   <img src="images/image_6_house_calc.jpg"/>
 </p>

-From here, a number of key areas were investigated to better understand the dynamics of the real estate market, such as most expensive states, how various KPIs impact pricing, average square footage by year built, etc.
+From here, a number of key areas were investigated to better understand the dynamics of the real estate market, such as the most expensive states, how various KPIs impact pricing, average square footage by year built, etc.

 <p align="center">
   <img src="images/image_7_year_avg_price.jpg"/>
 </p>

-Once completed, I moved onto the visualization of the data in Tableau.
+Once completed, I transformed my findings into engaging, comprehensive and easy-to-follow visualizations in Tableau.

 ## V. Dashboards and Discoveries (Tableau)